AvausInternal/algocomponents/README.md

-# Algo Factory
+# Algo Components

-This repository contains the common code that Avaus Marketing Innovations AB uses in their deliveries.
-It aims to make writing code faster, easier and more fun.
+This repository contains the algo components that Avaus Marketing Innovations AB use in their deliveries.
+They aim to make writing code faster, easier and more fun.

 ### Commit customs